 NEW YORK CITY.
 Welcome to the “Big Apple!”
 Your Tour Director is on hand this afternoon to answer any questions.

 NEW YORK CITY–BOSTON.
-This morning, on the included sightseeing tour with a local expert, visit Broadway, the Empire State Building, Greenwich Village, Chinatown, City Hall, Wall Street, and Trinity Church.
+This morning, on the included sightseeing tour with a local expert, visit Broadway, the Empire State Building, Rockefeller Center, Chinatown, City Hall, Wall Street, and Trinity Church.
 This afternoon, head for Boston—the “Cradle of American Liberty.”
 Visit its historic landmarks, reflecting the important part it has played in the history of the United States.

-QUÉBEC CITY AREA–MONTRÉAL.
-Today, drive to cosmopolitan Montréal, one of Canada’s largest cities.
-Home of Expo ‘67 and the 1976 Summer Olympics, included guided sightseeing includes St. Joseph’s Oratory, the lookout atop Mount Royal, once-walled Old Montréal, Notre Dame Church, the Seminary of St. Sulpice, built by the first missionary settlers, and modern Montréal.
+QUÉBEC CITY–MONTRÉAL.
+Today, drive to cosmopolitan Montréal, one of Canada’s largest cities and home of Expo ‘67 and the 1976 Summer Olympics.
+Included guided sightseeing includes St. Joseph’s Oratory, the lookout atop Mount Royal, once-walled Old Montréal, Notre Dame Church, the Seminary of St. Sulpice, built by the first missionary settlers, and modern Montréal.

 TORONTO.
-Setting Toronto’s exciting architectural pace are City Hall; the downtown banking district; Roger’s Center; and stunning CN Tower, more than a third of a mile high.
+Setting Toronto’s exciting architectural tone are City Hall; the downtown banking district; Roger’s Center; and stunning CN Tower, more than a third of a mile high.
 See all this and more on your morning city sightseeing tour.
-Then, spend the rest of the day exploring the city sights on your own, including Harbourfront, Ontario Place, and Chinatown.
+Then, spend the rest of the day exploring the city sights on your own, including Harborfront, Ontario Place, and Chinatown.

 NIAGARA FALLS–LANCASTER.
 Leave Canada and head southeast through the Appalachian Mountains and along a portion of the Susquehanna River into Pennsylvania Dutch farm country.
 Tonight, join the optional excursion and experience a traditional Amish dinner.